 If this is your first time making Tri-Tip, the most important thing to know is where and how to buy Tri-Tip.
 You aren’t likely to find a whole Tri-Tip sirloin on a grocery store case.
 Some grocery butchers will have it in the back, but your best bet is to go to a local butcher.
 We included a buying guide in this post so you can buy Tri-Tip with confidence!

 Another popular way to cook Beef Tri-Tip Roast is to use a dry rub, like they do in Santa Maria, CA. Santa Maria style Tri-Tip is what really brought this steak to the mainstream and its a great way to prepare Tri-Tip if you don’t have time to marinate it overnight.
-Check out our Santa Maria dry rub in variations.
+Check out our Santa Maria dry rub in FAQ.

-No matter how you prepare this Tri-Tip Roast, it’s sure to be juicy and tender, the perfect summer barbecue dinner.
+No matter how you prepare this Tri-Tip steak, it’s sure to be juicy and tender, the perfect summer barbecue dinner.
 Serve sliced Tri-Tip with your favorite BBQ sides like Baked Beans and Mac and Cheese.
 Leftovers make great sandwiches, especially smothered with Homemade BBQ Sauce and topped with Coleslaw!

 How To Carve a Tri-Tip Roast